meshery/meshery/docs/pages/installation/aks.md

  </div></div>
  </pre>

-Meshery should now be running in your AKS cluster and the Meshery UI should be locally accessible.
-Navigate to [http://localhost:9081](http://localhost:9081) to log into Meshery.

-Meshery should now be running in your AKS cluster and the Meshery UI should be accessible.
+Meshery should now be running in your AKS cluster and the Meshery UI should be accessible at the specified endpoint you've exposed to.
 Navigate to the `meshery` service endpoint to log into Meshery.